codidact/docs/User-Help/SearchHelp.md

 It's possible to filter your search to only include results that have been posted within a certain timeframe, or match certain score requirements.

-* filtering by Wilson score
+* filtering by post score

   Codidact uses Wilson scoring to help in sorting posts.
 (To learn more about how this works, see [/help/scoring](/help/scoring) for a detailed explanation.)
-To use this in search, you can use `score:0.5` to filter your search to only include posts with a Wilson score of at least 0.5.
+Every post has a score between 0.0 and 1.0.
+To use this in search, you can use `score:0.5` to filter your search to only include posts with a score of at least 0.5.

 * filtering by votes